true1ann/anet/docs/avoid-browser-warning.md

-# Installing a Self-Signed Certificate to Avoid Browser Warnings (for asper, ann and some other, official domains)
+# Installing a Self-Signed Certificate to Avoid Browser Warnings

 To avoid browser warnings when using a self-signed certificate, you need to install the self-signed certificate in the trusted root certificate store of your operating system or browser.
 Follow the instructions below for your specific platform.